Everything PR News

 For two decades, beauty brands competed for shelf space, media coverage, and creator attention.
 Those competitions still matter.
 They are no longer sufficient.

+In 2026, beauty brands are also competing for: recommendation share, conversational discovery presence, category authority, retrieval visibility, trust compression, and citation density.
 These are the strategic moats that compound.
 Brands building them now are building durable advantage.
 Brands ignoring them are losing ground that will be expensive to recover.

 The AI Beauty Authority Stack

-Layer 2 — Editorial Authority Coverage in Allure, Vogue Beauty, Harper’s Bazaar, Byrdie, The Strategist, Glossy, Beauty Independent, and the broader beauty editorial ecosystem.
+Layer 2 — Editorial Authority.
+Coverage in Allure, Vogue Beauty, Harper's Bazaar, Byrdie, The Strategist, Glossy, Beauty Independent, and the broader beauty editorial ecosystem.
 The editorial citation pool often appears in the source content generative search platforms reference for beauty answers.

-Layer 5 — AI Visibility The technical and content discipline of generative engine optimization (GEO): structured data, schema markup, FAQ content, ingredient explainers, citation share measurement, and conversational query targeting.
+Layer 5 — AI Visibility.
+The technical and content discipline of generative engine optimization (GEO): structured data, schema markup, FAQ content, ingredient explainers, citation share measurement, and conversational query targeting.
 The newest layer and the most actionable.

 A brand with depth across all five layers tends to surface more often when conversational engines answer category questions.
 A brand with depth in only one or two layers tends not to.